Zeerg/Dockerized-Resume-Builder/README.md

 Edit `resume/resume_scrubbed.yaml`.
 I use this to not post some sensitive info publicly.
 You can change `scripts/scrub.sh` to change the scrubbing behavior.

 Run `make` to build and copy the output to the `docs` folder.
 This gets uploaded to GitHub where GitHub Pages will serve the content.
+If you are hosting this in GH Pages, edit `docs/CNAME` with your domain.

 ## Commands